Language Pedagogy for the Contemporary Classroom

 - wish to pursue the Chicago Center for Teaching’s Certificate in Second Language Pedagogy

-- may have the opportunity to work as Humanities Teaching Fellows upon completion of their PhD
+- plan to pursue Humanities Teaching Fellows positions upon completion of their PhD

 - wish to be able to speak knowledgably about teaching and learning languages when on the job market